fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 ~~~

 ###Spatial field types
-You can manage spatial SQL data in AutoAdmin after installing [the AutoAdminGIS extension](http://www.yiiframework.com/extension/autoadmingis).
+You can manage spatial SQL data in the AutoAdmin after installing [the AutoAdminGIS extension](http://www.yiiframework.com/extension/autoadmingis).
 After that the following field types will be accessible: **gispoint**, **gislinestring**, **gispolygon**.
 For more information see [AutoAdminGIS page](http://www.yiiframework.com/extension/autoadmingis).

 ###Custom field types
 AudoAdmin is an extendable system.
 Particularly you can create your own field types by programming classes that implement *AAIField* interface.

-You may also inherite built-in field-type classes and modify theirs behaviour, add custom options etc.
+You may also inherit built-in field-type classes and modify theirs behavior, add custom options etc.

 Complicated content-management tasks may require complex logic custom fields need.
-In that case you can create a subextension for AutoAdmin.
+In that case you can create a sub-extension for the AutoAdmin.
 An example of such development is [the AutoAdminGIS extension](http://www.yiiframework.com/extension/autoadmingis).

 ##Supported languages
-English, russian.
+English, Russian.

 ##What's next?

-* Gii-like auto-generator of interfaces.
 * Built-in interfaces to read all logs (now you have to list it in DB directly).